 For those interested in moving to Prague long-term, one expat advised to others moving to Prague that she would choose "Prague 6 for me everytime, especially with kids, lived there for 8 years."

 Moving to Czech Rep soon?
 Crown Relocations owns and operates over 207 facilities in almost 54 countries.
 Their global network means they're unique in the relocations business and they're able to use Crown crews and vehicles wherever possible.
-Get a quote online by May 25, 2019 and you'll be entered to win 1 of 5 $250* Amazon gift cards.
+Get a quote online today.

 An expat on TripAdvisor.com recommended Mamacoffee (Vodickova), noting that it has great food and seating and is a good place to work.

 For a quick tour of some of the more popular restaurants in Prague, here is Trip Advisor's list of the Best Restaurants in Prague

 Wifi is available widely in Prague at cafes, restaurants, hotels and elsewhere.
 Foursquare maintains a list of the 15 Best Places with Free Wifie in Prague.

 Read our 11 Tips for Living in Prague article, and then join ExpatExchange.com for free.